by Terry Heick

 10. The Maker Movement could spawn a design and/or entrepreneurial “culture” in education

 Tinkering with physical and digital tools encourages playfulness, creativity, and a relaxed state of mind where genius has room bloom.
 Just as project-based learning has taken years to find credibility in the average classroom, the Maker Movement will as well, but could see an accelerated implementation in light of the natural thinking patterns of the 21st century students.

 11. Mobile Learning & self-directed learning could form the core of formal education models

 Whether through adaptive learning apps, “1:1 blended learning,” personalized learning algorithms, or self-directed learning, the future of learning is undoubtedly mobile, personal, and self-directed.
 Whether it is effective or not depends on what exactly is being “personalized,” but “getting out of the way” and focusing on how to learn rather than what to learn is a shift difficult to fault.

+While autodidacts, homeschoolers, unschoolers, and apprenticeships are currently the “fringe” of education, that could change.
 As the focus of learning shifts from pure academic proficiency to a tone more open, fluid, and self-directed, many will naturally resist such a change.
 Those that believe in the value of top-down, compliance-based, text-driven, test-centered, letter-grade approach will catalyze a fringe return to a “golden era” of academics, including focus on classical education, failure and success, academic standards, good grades, and professional preparation.